markusrenoldner/science-notes/Axiomatic vs informal set theory.md

 ## Axiomatic set theory
-Sets are a convenient idea that underlies most areas of [[Mathematics]].
 There are several axiomatic set theory systems, e.g. the "Zermelo–Fraenkel set theory with the axiom of choice" (ZFC).

 ## Informal set theory